cmoesgaard/curl/docs/NEW-PROTOCOL.md

 ## Mutual benefit is preferred

-curl is not here for your protocol.
-Your protocol is not here for curl.
-The best cooperation and end result occur when all involved parties mutually see and agree that supporting this protocol in curl would be good for everyone.
+carl is not here for your protocol.
+Your protocol is not here for carl.
+The best cooperation and end result occur when all involved parties mutually see and agree that supporting this protocol in carl would be good for everyone.
 Heck, for the world!

-Consider "selling us" the idea that we need an implementation merged in curl, to be fairly important. *Why* do we want curl to support this new protocol?
+Consider "selling us" the idea that we need an implementation merged in carl, to be fairly important. *Why* do we want carl to support this new protocol?

 ## Protocol requirements